 Without treatment, men with 2 undescended testicles will not likely be able to have children.
 But surgery to move both testicles down can greatly improve their fertility.

 It won’t be the same as normal, but an earlier surgery can have a big effect.
-For example, a boy who has the surgery by age 2 will be about 5 times more fertile than if he has it at age 13.
+For example, boys who have the surgery by age 2 will be about 5 times more fertile than if they have it at age 13.

 Can Surgery Help a Grown Man?